Mauritania face of the oil mirage

 Desert, bordered by the Atlantic Ocean, populated only 2,7 million, Mauritania is one of the few coveted club of heavily indebted poor countries.
 In recent years, a hope animates Mauritanians: oil fields were discovered in the territorial waters, about 90 km from the coast, facing the capital Nouakchott.

 Mauritania is changing.
-Since the announcement of the discovery of oil, international consultants have set foot in Nouakchott, Westerners on the departure decide to stay, the power is agitated.
-President Maaouya Taya, in power since a coup in 1984, re-elected since, has just promised a spectacular increase in the salaries of civil servants.
-Rumors swell; we are talking about reservations equivalent to those of Angola.
+Since the announcement of the discovery of oil, international consultants have gained a foothold in Nouakchott, departing Westerners decide to stay, the power is agitated.
+President Maaouya Taya, in power since a coup in 1984, has since been reelected, has just promised a spectacular increase in civil servants' salaries.
+Rumors swell; we are talking about reserves equivalent to those of Angola.
 In private, some officials do not hesitate to assure the Europeans in charge of development aid that, soon, "we can do without you".
-Sheltered from the sun in their air-conditioned 4 × 4, the rich Moors, who dominate the country, already compare themselves to the emirs of the Gulf.
+Sheltered from the sun in their air-conditioned 4 × 4, the wealthy Moors, who dominate the country, are already comparing themselves to the emirs of the Gulf.

 While extracting the first barrels is scheduled for December 2005, the promise of paradise does not convince everyone. " For some, the oil is already flowing, others, of which I am, waiting to see it sink "Says Demba Seck, a former trade unionist and activist of the cause" black African "these black Mauritanians who feel discriminated against by the regime.
 Oumère Mohamed Fall, editor of the weekly La Tribune, has long been skeptical. " The first article I wrote on the subject was called 'no oil, no ideas.'
 I found that talking can of oil every year in February, when the Bank makes a report on Mauritania "Says the journalist.
 In fact, everyone's interest to maintain hope: the government, but also the oil companies, including Australia's Woodside who heads the consortium to exploit the resources.
 When a new field is found, the value of the Woodside action listed in Sydney, jumped.
 Boucheiba Brahim, head of oil trading company Maghreb Oil, also close to the opposition, remains optimistic.
 According to him, the main well discovered by Woodside, called "Chinguetti" in reference to one of the holy cities located in the Mauritanian desert, is home to many "120 million barrels."
 According to the weekly Jeune Afrique, quoting "London experts", the seabed would conceal two further large deposits respectively valued at 400 and 500 million barrels.
 The exploitation of these resources would make the country the sixth African producer of black gold and would provide a comfortable future.